Egyptian court jails policeman linked to Islamist deaths

-CAIRO A Cairo court sentenced a police officer to 10 years in prison with labour on Tuesday in connection with the deaths of 37 Islamists last year, judicial sources said, one of the most controversial incidents since an army takeover last July.
+CAIRO A Cairo court sentenced a police officer to 10 years in prison with labour on Tuesday in connection with the deaths of 37 Muslim Brotherhood members and supporters last year, judicial sources and the state news agency said.

 Three other policemen were given one-year suspended sentences, they said.